2016 Lecture Schedule:

 Wednesday, July 13, 6-7pm

 Autism spectrum disorders: genetics of an evolving diagnosis [ Video ]

 Autism spectrum disorders (ASDs) are diagnosed far more frequently today than they were 20 years ago, and people with a diagnosis of ASD differ enormously in their behavior and abilities.
-Dr. Robinson will introduce recent findings from ASD genetics studies and discuss changes in the ASD diagnostic landscape.
+This talk will introduce recent findings from ASD genetics studies and discuss changes in the ASD diagnostic landscape.

 Elise Robinson is an instructor in the Analytic and Translational Genetics Unit at Massachusetts General Hospital and an affiliated scientist at the Broad Institute.
 She is also an instructor in the Department of Medicine at Harvard Medical School.
 Robinson’s research focuses on the genetic epidemiology of behavior and cognition.
 She is interested in using genetic data to understand the biology of neurodevelopmental variation and psychiatric disorders and to examine disease patterns in populations.

 How epigenetics controls our genes in health and disease [ Video ]